Cradle Cap On Your Baby's Face: Causes And Treatment

 Cradle cap, scientifically known as seborrheic dermatitis, is basically infant dandruff.
 But it’s a little more complex than just that.

 Cradle cap typically appears on a baby’s head or face but can also show up on their bottom and other parts of the body.
+This is important to note, since the word “cap” may imply it only appears on the head.
+This can be confusing if it develops on another body part.

 More than likely, your big question is whether or not cradle cap is contagious or harmful to your baby.
 While we touched on this briefly above, let’s look at why this isn’t so.